-According to Numbeo’s 2019 figures, the average cost of renting in a city centre in the UK is £712 for a one-bedroomed apartment.
-For three bedrooms in the city centre the cost rises to £1,188 whilst outside the city is considerably cheaper at £923.
+According to Numbeo’s 2019 figures, the average cost of renting in a city centre in the UK is £712 for a one-bedroom apartment.
+For three bedrooms in a city centre, the cost rises to £1,188, whilst outside the city is considerably cheaper at £923.

 Utility costs and energy prices in UK